hexagontk/hexagon/core/README.md

 The event is passed to handlers' callbacks wrapped in a 'context'.

-TODO
+Concepts:
+* Events
+* Handlers
+  * Predicates
+  * Callbacks
+    * Context

+Types of handlers:
+* On Handler
+* After Handler
+* Filter Handler
+* Chain Handler

-KEY TAKEAWAY: the order is NOT the order, it is the depth.
+IMPORTANT: the order is NOT the order, it is the depth.
 Handlers are not linked, they are NESTED.
 The `next()` method passes control to the next level.

 So this: